Family files missing persons report for Theophilus London

 London’s relatives have been trying to determine his whereabouts over the last few weeks and filed a police report earlier this week, the statement said.

 Officer Annie Moran, an LAPD spokesperson, confirmed Wednesday that a report for London had been taken.
-London was not yet listed on the LAPD’s online missing persons database by Wednesday afternoon.
+A department news release said London was last seen in the Skid Row area on Oct.
+15, and his family has lost complete contact with him.

 London posted prolifically on Instagram, but his last posts also came in July.